Suralink and Luminate Capital Partners Announce Strategic Growth Investment

-SALT LAKE CITY, June 01, 2022 (GLOBE NEWSWIRE) -- Suralink, the leader in request list and workflow management software for professional services firms, today announced that it received a strategic growth investment from Luminate Capital Partners.
+SALT LAKE CITY and SAN FRANCISCO, June 1, 2022 /PRNewswire/ -- Suralink, the leader in request list and workflow management software for professional services firms, today announced that it received a strategic growth investment from Luminate Capital Partners.

 Suralink's SaaS application integrates dynamic request list and assignment workflow functionality with a secure file hosting and sharing platform.
 The company's solution serves as a single hub for client interaction, increasing efficiency and improving the client experience for accounting firms and their clients.
 Suralink's solutions are currently used across accounting firm groups, including audit, tax, and advisory, as well as by internal corporate audit teams, security consultants, financial services firms, and investment firms.
 Suralink's customer base spans more than 20 countries and includes industry leaders like MNP, Armanino, Sikich, UHY, Elliott Davis, PKF Littlejohn, and others.